SmartTokenLabs/TokenScript/doc/design_paper.md

 	   ◀          ◉         ◼

-Concept of delivery vs payment and how they are useful in both investment and consumption.
+[The concept of delivery vs payment and how it is useful in both investments and consumption.]

-(This seciton is in early draft stage, never mind the clutter)
+(This section is in the early draft stage, never mind the clutter)

 In the traditional financial world, transactions usually involve a currency in exchange of something deliverable.